 Travelling on the KTM Perlis train services you can cross into Thailand or travel all the length of Peninsular Malaysia and on to Singapore.

-To see the full timetables for ETS Trains to and from Perlis, please see :
+To see the full KTM Komuter timetables (jadual) to and from Perlis, please see:

-Travelling around by train in Perlis state is now much more convenient with the introduction of the KTMB Komuter Train services that operate between Padang Besar and Butterworth in the state of Penang.
+Travelling around by train in Perlis state is now much more convenient with the introduction of the KTM Komuter Train services that operate between Padang Besar and Butterworth in the state of Penang.

 These cheap commuter services operate from the early morning, until late evening and depart every one hour (during busy periods) to two hours during the quieter times of day.

 These trains stop at every station (big and small) between Pdg.
-Besar and Butterworth.
+Besar and Butterworth in Penang.

 Kodiang, Anak Bukit, Alor Setar, Kobah, Gurun, Sungai Petani, Tasik Gelugor, Bukit Mertajam and Bukit Tengah.